-Yes, in so far as it helps demonstrate your school’s fulfilment of the accreditation criteria and is work that is currently being implemented in your school.
+Yes, in so far that it helps demonstrate your school’s fulfilment of the accreditation criteria and is work that is currently being implemented in your school.

-How does this scheme relate to other accreditation schemes around global learning and sustainable development (eg, Eco-Schools, Rights Respecting Schools)?
+How does this scheme relate to, and differ from, other accreditation schemes around global learning and sustainable development (e.g. Eco-Schools, Rights Respecting Schools)?

 The specific focus of this scheme is on the provision of opportunities for pupils to develop their understanding of global justice issues and become agents of change.
-In common with many other schemes, it encourages schools to develop global citizenship through multiple areas of the curriculum but it is distinctive in the place given to RE.
-For church schools, its distinctiveness also lies in its capacity to help them relate work on global citizenship to their Christian character and the framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS).
-Where your school’s participation in other schemes supports the accreditation criteria, they can be used in support of an application for a Global Neighbours School Award.
+In common with many other schemes, the scheme encourages schools to develop global citizenship through multiple areas of the curriculum but it is distinctive in the place given to Religious Education and courageous advocacy.
+For church schools, its distinctiveness also lies in its capacity to help church schools relate its work on global citizenship to their Christian character and the framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS).
+In so far that your school’s participation in other schemes supports the accreditation criteria, they can be used in support of an application for a Global Neighbours School Award.

 Can a school be accredited without supporting Christian Aid?

-Yes, but we hope you will find the opportunities and resources provided by Christian Aid helpful.
+Yes, but we hope you will find the opportunities provided by Christian Aid for pupils to raise awareness, voices and money helpful.

 Support, resources, and partnerships

-Can our school continue to gain resources from Christian Aid even if we choose not to go for accreditation?
+Can our school continue to get support and resources from Christian Aid even if we choose not to go for accreditation?

-Can we work with other schools in the area, diocese or multi-academy trust?
+Can we work with other schools in my area, diocese or multi-academy trust?